Antibiotic prescribing in primary care – eTG summary table 2024

 Acute Rhinosinusitis | Symptomatic treatment | N/A | Antibiotic treatment is required rarely—most cases are viral. |

 Acute Otitis Media in Children | Amoxicillin | 15 mg/kg up to 500 mg orally, 8-hourly for 5 days | Symptomatic treatment for most children.
 80% of cases spontaneously resolve without antibiotic treatment.
 Advise the carer to return if symptoms do not improve within 72 hours.
 Consider a delayed prescription for antibiotic therapy.
-Treat the following groups: infants younger than 6 months, children younger than 2 years with bilateral infection, children who are systemically unwell (e.g., lethargic, pale; fever alone is not sufficient), children with otorrhoea, ATSI at high risk of complications, children at high risk of complications (e.g., immunocompromised children). |
+Treat the following groups: – Infants < 6 months of age.
+Children < 2 years with bilateral infection. – Systemically unwell children, e.g.: Lethargy Pallor (Note: Fever alone is not sufficient reason to treat.) – Children with otorrhoea. – Aboriginal and Torres Strait Islander (ATSI) children at high risk of complications. – Children at high risk of complications, e.g.: Immunocompromised |

-Acute Pharyngitis/Tonsillitis | Phenoxymethylpenicillin | 500 mg (child: 15 mg/kg up to 500 mg) orally, 12-hourly for 10 days | Most cases are viral.
-In patients not at high risk of acute rheumatic fever, even if infection is bacterial, antibiotic treatment is of limited benefit.
-In patients at high risk of acute rheumatic fever, antibiotic treatment is recommended for all patients because the increased risk of acute rheumatic fever and resultant rheumatic heart disease outweighs the risk of harms from potentially unnecessary antibiotic treatment. |
+Acute Pharyngitis/Tonsillitis | Phenoxymethylpenicillin | 500 mg (child: 15 mg/kg up to 500 mg) orally, 12-hourly for 10 days | Most cases are viral – antibiotics usually not required.
+In patients not at high risk of acute rheumatic fever (ARF): Even with bacterial cause, antibiotic benefit is limited.
+In patients at high risk of ARF: Antibiotic treatment is recommended for all, as the risk of: – ARF and – Rheumatic heart disease (RHD) outweighs the potential harms of unnecessary antibiotics. |

-Acute Pharyngitis/Tonsillitis | Benzathine Benzylpenicillin | intramuscularly, as a single dose adult: 1.2 million units | Most cases are viral.
-In patients not at high risk of acute rheumatic fever, even if infection is bacterial, antibiotic treatment is of limited benefit.
-In patients at high risk of acute rheumatic fever, antibiotic treatment is recommended for all patients because the increased risk of acute rheumatic fever and resultant rheumatic heart disease outweighs the risk of harms from potentially unnecessary antibiotic treatment. |
+Acute Pharyngitis/Tonsillitis | Benzathine Benzylpenicillin | intramuscularly, as a single dose adult: 1.2 million units | Most cases are viral – antibiotics usually not required.
+In patients not at high risk of acute rheumatic fever (ARF): Even with bacterial cause, antibiotic benefit is limited.
+In patients at high risk of ARF: Antibiotic treatment is recommended for all, as the risk of: – ARF and – Rheumatic heart disease (RHD) outweighs the potential harms of unnecessary antibiotics. |

 Community-acquired pneumonia in children 2 months or older: low-severity (mild) | Amoxicillin | 25 mg/kg up to 1 g orally, 8-hourly for 3 days | Viruses are the main cause of community-acquired pneumonia in children 2 months or older, but clinical features do not reliably distinguish between viral and bacterial pathogens.
 If the patient is not improving after 48 to 72 hours, or symptoms worsen at any time, reassess the diagnosis. |

-Community-acquired pneumonia in adults: low-severity (mild) | Amoxicillin | 1 g orally, 8-hourly; see Notes column for duration of therapy | Assess the patient’s pneumonia severity, comorbidities and social circumstances to decide whether to admit the patient to hospital.
-Patient review within 48 hours is essential.
-If the patient has significantly improved after 2 to 3 days, treat for 5 days.
-If the clinical response is slow, treat for 7 days.
-If the patient is not improving after 48 hours of monotherapy, see Therapeutic Guidelines.
-If patient follow-up within 48 hours may not occur, consider using initial combination therapy with amoxicillin plus doxycycline instead. |
+Community-acquired pneumonia in adults: low-severity (mild) | Amoxicillin | 1 g orally, 8-hourly; see Notes column for duration of therapy | Assess pneumonia severity, comorbidities, and social circumstances to determine need for hospital admission.
+Ensure patient review within 48 hours of starting treatment.
+Treatment duration: If significant clinical improvement within 2–3 days → treat for a total of 5 days.
+If slower clinical response → treat for 7 days.
+If no improvement after 48 hours of monotherapy, refer to Therapeutic Guidelines for further management.
+If follow-up within 48 hours is unlikely, consider initial combination therapy: Amoxicillin plus doxycycline |

-Community-acquired pneumonia in residents of aged-care facilities: oral therapy | Amoxicillin | 1 g orally, 8-hourly; see Notes column for duration of therapy | Consider whether a viral infection could be the cause of symptoms.
-See Therapeutic Guidelines for indications for parenteral therapy.
-If infection caused by atypical bacteria (e.g., Legionella species) is suspected, see Therapeutic Guidelines.
-Patient review within 48 hours is essential.
-If the patient has significantly improved after 2 to 3 days, treat for 5 days.
-If the clinical response is slow, treat for 7 days.
-See Therapeutic Guidelines if the patient is not improving. |
+Community-acquired pneumonia in residents of aged-care facilities: oral therapy | Amoxicillin | 1 g orally, 8-hourly; see Notes column for duration of therapy | Consider viral aetiology as a possible cause of symptoms.
+Refer to Therapeutic Guidelines for: Indications for parenteral therapy.
+Management if atypical bacterial infection suspected (e.g., Legionella spp).
+Patient review within 48 hours of treatment initiation is essential.
+Treatment duration: If significant improvement within 2–3 days → treat for a total of 5 days.
+If slow clinical response → extend treatment to 7 days.
+If no improvement after 48 hours, consult Therapeutic Guidelines for further management. |

 Localised odontogenic infection | Dental treatment | N/A | Prescribe analgesia and refer the patient to the dentist.
 Explain that antibiotic treatment without dental intervention will not be effective.
 If dental treatment will be delayed or the infection is spreading, see Therapeutic Guidelines. |

 Acute cystitis in nonpregnant women | Trimethoprim | 300 mg orally, daily for 3 days | Half of cases in nonpregnant women younger than 65 years resolve within 7 days without antibiotic treatment.
-See Therapeutic Guidelines for indications for taking a urine sample for culture and susceptibility testing.
 Do not use ciprofloxacin, norfloxacin or fosfomycin unless susceptibility testing rules out all alternative antibiotics. |

 Acute cystitis in pregnancy | Nitrofurantoin | 100 mg orally, 6-hourly for 5 days | Take a urine sample for culture and susceptibility testing before starting treatment, and repeat 1 to 2 weeks after treatment is completed.
 Avoid using nitrofurantoin close to delivery. |